mzaiger/Homerun_Derby_Curse/README.md

 # Home Run Derby Curse 🏆

 A tracker for the "Home Run Derby Curse" — the long-running baseball superstition that players who participate in the MLB Home Run Derby see their second-half power numbers drop off.
-The project pulls each derby contestant's pre- and post-All-Star-break hitting splits from the MLB Stats API and displays the year-over-year "curse" effect in a simple web page.
+This project pulls each derby contestant's pre- and post-All-Star-break hitting splits from the MLB Stats API and displays the year-over-year "curse" effect in a simple web page.

 ## How it works